If writing is a summer priority and you’re not already writing, look for this lurking dangerous thought.

 - I love ramping up my summer pace slowly, but I’m scheduling my writing time into that early leisurely pace.

-- Writing is my top summer priority so I’m partnering with a friend to insure I have the accountability and support needed to make early and consistent progress.
+- Writing is my top summer priority so I’m partnering with a friend to ensure I have the accountability and support needed to make early and consistent progress.

 - This week’s review of my summer goals reveals I neglected to anticipate obstacles to achieving my writing goals—won’t happen again.

-May the summer of 2018 be a productive and restorative one!
+May this summer be a productive and restorative one.